timothyhahn/jeeveshikedthepct/src/routes/chapters/13-chapter-11.md

 ![](https://cdn.jeeveshikedthepct.com/images/9509ca36-4082-4a95-5ac1-265137e5f200.jpeg)

 At Snoqualmie, I hobbled down the ski slopes, wishing I could have used the lifts, and decided on a hotel room instead of the hiker hostel.
-This ended up becoming a good idea as quite a few hikers between White Pass and Snoqualamie had come down with something like norovirus.
+This ended up becoming a good idea, as quite a few hikers between White Pass and Snoqualamie had come down with something like norovirus.
 At the hostel, this became somewhat of a disaster.
-Floss too became ill just ahead of me needed to get a ride to Seattle to recover.
+Floss too became ill just ahead of me and needed to get a ride to Seattle to recover.

 Despite how much more difficult the trail's elevation and scree fields became, I was still flying past the day hikers, allowing me to see how much stronger I had become over the past few months.
-The blowdowns in this section started to intensify, but I was able to make significant progress.
+The blowdowns in this section intensified, but I was able to make significant progress.

 Wanting to catch up to Shapes and Magma, I ignored the pain in my feet, once again returning to 30+ mile days, but this time with a significant amount of elevation gain and loss.
-This required night hiking, which was a poor idea due to quite a few risky water crossings, but eventually I started to draw near Stevens Pass.
+This required night hiking, which was a poor idea due to quite a few risky water crossings, but eventually I drew near Stevens Pass.

-After racing up one final climb of 1,000 feet of elevation gain in less than a mile, I had a chance to enjoy Stevens Pass' ski lifts and got service again.
-I found out that Magma was actually behind me, due to heading to Trail Days, but Shapes was in Leavenworth, just down the highway from Stevens Pass.
+After racing up one last climb of 1,000 feet of elevation gain in less than a mile, I enjoyed Stevens Pass' ski lifts and got service again.
+I found out that Magma was actually behind me, after she went to Trail Days, but Shapes was in Leavenworth, just down the highway from Stevens Pass.
 His family is from Washington and they picked me up from Stevens Pass and brought me to the Bavarian themed town of Leavenworth.

 ![](https://cdn.jeeveshikedthepct.com/images/6d6f8a7b-9798-436b-caa0-87af0bd73800.jpeg)